 The festival will open with a screening of a restored print of John Ford’s 1941 Academy Award winner How Green Was My Valley (top photo), the tale of a family of miners in a small Welsh town.
 In the mostly Anglo-Irish cast: Walter Pidgeon (the lone Canadian), Maureen O’Hara, Roddy McDowall, John Loder, Anna Lee, Academy Award winner Donald Crisp, Sarah Allgood, Barry Fitzgerald, and Patric Knowles.
-Philip Dunne adapted Richard Llewellyn’s novel to the screen.
+Philip Dunne (later the director of Ten North Frederick and Blue Denim) adapted Richard Llewellyn’s novel to the screen.

 “Steeped in Celtic rheumy-eyed romanticism and peopled with staples of Ford’s usual Irish screen ‘stock company,’” says film historian Dave Berry’s in his highly readable (and informative) program notes, “the film – laden with five Oscars – tells its story in extended flashback through the eyes of a boy now grown old.
 Young Huw’s world never quite existed, but Ford, the incorrigible mythologist, achieves superb idyllic moments, yet contentiously dilutes the politics after Fox ditched plans for Tyrone Power to play the adult Huw.”